winterbitia/winterbitia-Kali-Linux/README.md

 ## Rose Pine Themes

-Rose Pine Moon is one of the few color schemes I looked at for a short while and instantly fell in love with, to the point where I've used the scheme in many of my applications.
+**Rose Pine Moon** is one of the few color schemes I looked at for a short while and instantly fell in love with, to the point where I've used the scheme in many of my applications.
 You can find the themes listed in their [website](https://rosepinetheme.com/).

 <details>
-<summary>Used Themes</summary>
+<summary>Used Themes [CLICK TO OPEN]</summary>

 * btop
 * cava